MandelaK/mandelak/README.md

 - I'm currently building web ui interfaces.
 I always thought building UI's was boring, silly me!
 It's really fun.
 - I'm actively looking for a job.
 I have experience with Django, FastAPI, React and Node.js
 - I'd be glad to work remotely on any web project with strong emphasis on UI/UX design.
 - You can reach me on gmail: `kazi.keith@gmail.com`.
-My website is in progress, but check out `https://mandelak.com` if you dare.
 - Also, have a nice day!😄